appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

          :params [{:state "critical"}]})})})}}}
 ```

-As you can see, the Mirabelle DSL was compiled to an EDN representation.
+The Mirabelle DSL was compiled to an EDN representation.
 You can easily map what you have defined in the DSL (stream name, actions, branches...) to the generated EDN datastructure.

 You are now ready to use your stream.